- GSLP Story of Change -

 - To expose students to new and healthy food

-- On average each week 72% of students indicated that they tried a new food that session, with most giving it a 'thumbs up'
+On average each week 72% of students indicated that they tried a new food each session, with most giving it a 'thumbs up'